PAB (Planning Accreditation Board) Public Information

 The first and second year studios are taught by professionals in the field and are the culminating project of each year.

-A 2018 Young Alumni survey (with 40 respondents) asked "How satisfied are you with how the Penn Planning MCP prepared you for your current employment?"
-30% were highly satisfied, 45% were satisfied, 15% were neither satisfied or dissatisfied, 10% were somewhat satisfied.
+A 2025 Alumni survey (with 64 respondents) asked "How satisfied are you with how the Penn Planning MCP prepared you for your current employment?"
+26% were highly satisfied, 43% were satisfied, 20% were somewhat satisfied and 7% were unsatisfied.

 In State Residents, per full-time academic year